Skip to content

 Info

 The manifesto is an evolving document.
-The most recent version (v0.2) is published in January 2025.
+The most recent version (v0.3) is published in May 2026.

 Moral imperative

-• Life will expand: self-preservation and expansion into new available niches are a key evolutionary driver for all living organisms, including Homo sapiens.
+• Life expands.
+Self-preservation and movement into new niches are evolutionary drivers for every living organism, including Homo sapiens.
+Space is the next niche.

 Current state